obnoxiousnerd/obnerd.in/views/posts/moving-from-windows-to-fedora.md

 ---
 title: Moving from Windows to Fedora
-description: |
-  An entry discussing the things I did to migrate my laptop from Windows 11 to Fedora.
+description: An entry discussing the things I did to migrate my laptop from Windows 11 to Fedora.
 date: 2022-08-02
-# draft: true
+updated: 2022-08-05
+tags: [fedora, linux]
 ---

 # Motivation